network-charles/CKA/Lab 26/README.md

 # Instruction

-## Using Dynamic Local Persistent Volumes
+## Using Dynamic Local Persistent Volumes with a Snapshot

 This uses a volume from the node specified via a node affinity.